 - We Do

 - You Do

+Most training skips over the "Why Do" phase, but this is the most important step in training on any skill or task.
 Without the why, employees are likely to skip steps or impart their own little changes on your perfected process.
-When they know the big picture, the outcome, and the why, they are less likely to skip those steps.
+When they know the big picture, the outcome, and the why, they are less likely to cut corners.

 Creating and implementing an employee handbook can seem daunting, but it's a great way to make sure your new hires have all the information they need to get started.

 You can use this employee handbook template to build yours, and once you have it, you’ll only have to update it every once in a while.
 It can incorporate your core values and behavioral standards but also little details like locker codes, where the cleaning supplies live, and staff and management phone numbers.

 In the same vein, you likely already have a recipe bible for back-of-house, so you should also have a front-of-house bible.
 If you want your glasses polished the same way every single day, having your method documented in your front-of-house bible will ensure that any employee tasked with polishing will know how to do it right, even if it’s not their job.
 You don’t want smudges on a glass just because a bartender no-showed and you had to put a server on the task.

 Be Available for Questions and Pick a Point Person